| Title: | Tools for Internationalization and Portability in R Packages |

 Three components are set automatically if not provided:

-used to write the
+pot_timestamp - A POSIXct used to write the

-entry.
-Defaults to the Sys.time()
+POT-Creation-Date entry.
+Defaults to the Sys.time() at

 run time.

-used to write the
+po_timestamp - A POSIXct used to write the

-entry.
+PO-Revision-Date entry.
 Defaults to be the same as

-- A string used to write
+language_team - A string used to write

-if provided manually, the format LANGUAGE <[email protected]>
+if provided manually, the format LANGUAGE <[email protected]> is recommended.

-for output is always set to "UTF-8"
+The charset for output is always set to "UTF-8"; this is

 intentional to make it more cumbersome to create non-UTF-8 files.

-, an object of class po_metadata
+For po_metadata, an object of class po_metadata that

-method used to serialize the metadata.
+has a format method used to serialize the metadata.

 Michael Chirico